 It is important to remember that you shouldn’t just kill the app seeking permissions.
 Instead, read the nitty-gritty carefully and ensure if an app needs this info in order to function properly such as Google Maps that require location and tracking access.

 If you are doubtful, better tap Do not allow.
-This option is easily reversed by accessing the Settings then choosing Apps.
+This option is easily reversed by accessing the Settings then choose Apps.

 10. Always perform Android backup